AWS EC2 Storage

 • If the auto disabling of I/O is not needed, it can be overridden by enabling the Auto-Enabled IO flag, which would make the EBS volume auto-available immediately after the impaired status.

-• I/O performance status checks, applicable only for PIOPS (SSD) volumes, compare actual volume performance with the expected volume performance and alert if performing below expectations.
-Status check is performed every 1 min, however, is collected by CloudWatch every 5 mins.
+• I/O performance status checks compare actual volume performance with the expected volume performance and alert if performing below expectations.
+Applicable to io1, io2, and gp3 volumes.

 • While initializing Provisioned IOPS (SSD) volumes that were restored from snapshots, the performance of the volume may drop below 50 percent of its expected level, which causes the volume to display a warning state in the I/O Performance status check.
 This is expected and can be ignored.